wonderwp/Documentation/src/01_Installation/Installing_WonderWp_with_an_existing_WordPress_site.md

-# Installation
+# Installing WonderWp on an existing WordPress install

-## 1) Prepare your WordPress install for Composer
+## 1) Prepare your existing WordPress install for Composer

-### 1.1) Your composer.json file
+### 1.1) Check your composer.json file
 WonderWp relies on composer to run properly.
-We'll therefore make sure that your WordPress install has a correct composer.json file that will hold the composer configuration.
+We'll therefore make sure that your WordPress install is able to run composer by checking if it has a correct composer.json file that holds the composer configuration.

-- If you don't have a composer.json file already, reate one manually at the root of your project with the following content :
+- If you don't have a composer.json file already, create one manually at the root of your project with the following content :

 ```
 {